dylni/normpath/README.md

   Programming Language, licensed under the MIT License or the Apache License, Version 2.0.

+- [src/common/localize/macos/fruity.rs] contains modifications of code from crate [fruity], licensed under the MIT License or the Apache License, Version 2.0.

 See those files for more details.

 Copies of third-party licenses can be found in [LICENSE-THIRD-PARTY].